777arc/textbook/content/sampling.rst

   \quad = 0.806 \cos(2\pi ft - 0.519)

-So even though we started with a complex number, what we are actually transmitting is real, which is good because you can't actually transmit something imaginary with electromagnetic waves.
+Even though we started with a complex number, what we are transmitting is real, which is good because you can't actually transmit something imaginary with electromagnetic waves.
 We just use imaginary/complex numbers to represent *what* we are transmitting.
 We will talk about the :math:`f` shortly.

 *************************
 Receiver Side
 *************************

-Now let's reverse everything and take the perspective of a radio receiver, that is trying to receive a signal (e.g. an FM radio signal).
+Now let's take the perspective of a radio receiver that is trying to receive a signal (e.g., an FM radio signal).
 Using IQ sampling, the diagram now looks like:

 .. image:: ../_static/IQ_diagram_rx.png
    :scale: 70%
    :align: center

-What comes in is a real signal that was received by our antenna, and what comes out are IQ values.
-What we do is sample the I and Q branch individually, using two analog to digital converters (ADCs), and then we combine the pairs and store them as complex numbers.
-In other words, at each time step, you will sample one I value and one Q value, and combine them in the form :math:`I + jQ`, i.e. one complex number per IQ sample.
-There will always be a "sample rate", the rate sampling is performed.
-For example, someone might say "I have an SDR running at 2 MHz sample rate" which just means it's receiving two million IQ samples per second.
+What comes in is a real signal received by our antenna, and those are transformed into IQ values.
+What we do is sample the I and Q branches individually, using two analog-to-digital converters (ADCs), and then we combine the pairs and store them as complex numbers.
+In other words, at each time step, you will sample one I value and one Q value and combine them in the form :math:`I + jQ` (i.e., one complex number per IQ sample).
+There will always be a "sample rate", the rate at which sampling is performed.
+Someone might say, "I have an SDR running at 2 MHz sample rate."
+What they mean is that the SDR receives two million IQ samples per second.

 If someone gives you a bunch of IQ samples, it will look like a 1D array/vector of complex numbers.
-This is pretty much what this entire chapter has been leading up to, and we finally made it.
+This point, complex or not, is what this entire chapter has been building to, and we finally made it.

 Throughout this textbook you will become **very** familiar with how IQ samples work, how to receive and transmit them with an SDR, how to process them in Python, and how to save them to a file for later analysis.

-One last important note: the figure above shows what's happening **inside** of the SDR, we don't actually have to generate a sine wave, shift by 90, multiply or add, the SDR does that for us.
+One last important note: the figure above shows what's happening **inside** of the SDR.
+We don't actually have to generate a sine wave, shift by 90, multiply or add--the SDR does that for us.
 We tell the SDR what frequency we want to sample at, or what frequency we want to transmit our samples at.
-On the receiver side, the SDR will provide us the IQ samples, and then for the transmitting side we have to provide the SDR the IQ samples.
+On the receiver side, the SDR will provide us the IQ samples.
+For the transmitting side, we have to provide the SDR the IQ samples.
 In terms of data type, they will either be complex ints or floats.

 **************************
 Receiver Architectures
 **************************

-In the figure above we see how the input signal is downconverted and split into I and Q.  This arrangement is called "direct conversion" or "zero IF", because the RF frequencies are being directly converted down to baseband.
-Another option is to just not downconvert at all, and sample so fast that it captures everything from 0 Hz to 1/2 the sample rate.
-This is called "direct sampling" or "direct RF", and it requires an extremely expensive ADC.
-A third architecture, one that is popular because it's how old radios worked, is known as "superheterodyne", and it involves downconversion, but not all the way to 0 Hz, it places the signal of interest at an intermediate frequency, known as "IF".
+The figure in the above "Receiver Side" section demonstrates how the input signal is downconverted and split into I and Q.  This arrangement is called "direct conversion", or "zero IF", because the RF frequencies are being directly converted down to baseband.
+Another option is to not downconvert at all and sample so fast to capture everything from 0 Hz to 1/2 the sample rate.
+This strategy is called "direct sampling" or "direct RF", and it requires an extremely expensive ADC operation.
+A third architecture, one that is popular because it's how old radios worked, is known as "superheterodyne".
+It involves downconversion but not all the way to 0 Hz.
+It places the signal of interest at an intermediate frequency, known as "IF".
 Here are the block diagrams of these three architectures:

 .. image:: ../_static/receiver_arch_diagram.svg
    :align: center